-Creating awareness for your product before officially launching on Kickstarter is critical for the success of your campaign.
+Creating awareness for your product before you officially launch on Kickstarter is critical for the success of your new business.
 Effective marketing equates to crowdfunding success.

 Fortunately, with a compelling landing page, creating serious hype for your product shouldn’t be too much of a challenge.
-With a strong Kickstarter landing page, you can build anticipation for the launch date of your product and even capture email addresses of your target audience so that you can notify them of the big day.
+With a strong Kickstarter landing page, you can build anticipation for the launch date of your product and even capture email addresses so that you can notify your target audience of the big day.

 However, in order to make sure that you are building an effective landing page for your business, it can be helpful to refer to a few pre-launch landing page examples.

 In this post, you can discover 15 highly effective Kickstarter landing page examples for inspiration.

 RecPak is a brand offering nutritionally balanced meal replacements for hardcore athletes.
 The company specializes in delivering portable food solutions for people on the move.